conseno/gtm-template-conseno-tag/README.md

 1. Download the `.tpl` file from this repository.
 2. In Google Tag Manager, create a new tag template.
 3. Upload the downloaded `.tpl` file.

+# Configuration instructions
+You can find more detailed configuration instructions [here](https://conseno.com/installation/google-tag-manager/).